 This is your one-stop shop for all the information you need to exercise your right to vote in federal, state, and local elections.
 Make your voice heard and stand up for your community by casting your ballot each election.
 When Warriors Vote, we are Warrior Strong.

-Check your registration status, find your polling location, contact your local Clerk, and view your sample ballot.
+Check your registration status, find your polling location, contact your local Clerk, and view your sample ballot here.

-Print out and complete a Voter Registration application.
-You can turn it in at either your local Clerk's office or any Secretary of State Office, or turn it in to us and we will mail it for you free of charge.
+If you do not have a valid Michigan Driver's License or State ID, you can print out and complete a Voter Registration application here.
+You can turn it in at either your local Clerk's office or any Secretary of State Branch Office, or turn it in to us and we will mail it in for you free of charge.

 Some important info:

 - Polls are open on election day from 7 a.m. to 8 p.m., but if you are in line to vote by 8 p.m. you must be allowed to vote

 - Students who live on campus can register to vote at either their on-campus address or their home address

 - When you move, you need to update your address to be given your new polling location

 - In a Primary Election, you cannot cross party lines on your ballot or your vote will be invalidated

 - When voting in-person, you must either provide a photo I.D. or sign an Affidavit stating that you don't have one.
 Acceptable forms of I.D. include: